 Going Mobile: The Options

-- You can’t break your web site building an app—users interact with it on their phone or tablet.
+- You can’t break your web site building an app—the two are separate.

-This is generally a subset of a web site, made up of fewer pages, or pages slightly redesigned to fit on a smaller phone and tablet screens, but driven by the same back-end structure and utilities.
-A mobile web site’s home page may have a slightly different address, such as https://www.carnegiehall.org/m/home.aspx, versus http://www.carnegiehall.org/.
-Some mobile-site templates are free (such as m.YourSite.com) or nearly free.
-Others can be custom-designed.
-(PHOTO: Yoursite.com offers free mobile-site templates.)
+MOBILE SITE: A subset of a web site, made up of fewer pages, or pages slightly redesigned to fit on a small screen, but driven by the same back-end structure and utilities.
+Mobile web site’s home page may have a slightly different address—YourSite.com/mobile/index.htm or m.YourSite.com.
+Some mobile-site templates are offered free or “freemium” leased.
+Others can be purchased outright or custom-designed.

 - You now have two sites to update.
 Keeping them in sync requires diligence over the long run.

-- Designing a mobile site almost always leads to some retrofitting on your main site, to keep key branding consistent.
+- Designing a mobile site almost always leads to some retrofitting and re-thinking of the web site to keep the brand consistent—streamlined logo, etc.

-- De-cluttering the site for mobile users will improve the performance for desktop users, too.
+- De-cluttering your site for mobile users will improve the look of your regular web site also.

-- Adding click-to-call buttons and thumb-friendly action buttons will help mobile users without compromising desktop performance.
+- Adding click-to-call buttons and thumb-friendly action buttons will help without compromising the look on the desktop.

 - As you remodel, you may break something you’re trying to fix.

-- If your site is more than five years old, it may easier to undertake a comprehensive redesign.
+- If your site is more than five years old, it may have code too bulky to be significantly improved for mobile.
+Better to clean up your home page and sprint toward a full web site 2.0.

-- You manage the content once.
+- You manage your content once—no work duplication.
 As a concept, it’s ideal.
+The design adjusts by itself to all screen sizes.

-The optimum approach is for an organization to tie together all aspects of its technology infrastructure, brand management, business needs, analytical tools, and donor/customer relations into a smoothly functioning system built to last.
-The mobile solution should be central to high-level thinking, since it is the fastest-growing segment of the market.
-It cannot be an afterthought.
-It requires the involvement of the entire organization and almost every internal computer system, as well as a high position in the design and communication strategy.
+MOBILE INTEGRATED BUSINESS MODEL: This is the optimum approach for an organization wanting to tie together all aspects of its technology infrastructure, brand management, business needs, analytical tools, and donor/customer relations into a smoothly functioning system built to last.
+It requires the involvement of the entire organization and almost every internal computer system.
 Using a consultant is typical.
+The mobile solution comes out of high-level thinking about the likely impact of major technological change.

 Nancy Malitz is the publisher of ChicagoOntheAisle.com.
 She has been writing about the intersection of the arts and technology most of her career.
 She developed some of Gannett Media’s first newspaper web sites and worked on strategic projects for media change.